 People

-Go with your gut instinct.
+Go with your gut, and if it doesn’t feel right, don’t do it.
+You are effectively recruiting people to answer your calls so it’s really important that you have that instant good feeling.
 What is your initial impression of the people you are speaking with?
 How are the team recruited and trained?
-Do they have strong regional accents?
+Are they temps or employees, because it’s important to find out if there is a constantly changing team.
+If accents are a concern, do they have strong regional accents?
 Can they spell?
+Because it’s very important that there is attention to detail.
 Are calls answered by people straight away or by IVR (a pre-recorded message) and then routed to people?
-It’s all about that first impression for your callers.
+This part of the Buyer’s guide to telephone answering is crucial.
+It’s all about that first impression for your callers which is so important.

 Technology

-Listen to the quality of the call.
+Listen to the quality of the call because this is crucial.
 Do you hear any background hiss?
-Does the person sound distant?
-Do they use noise reduction headsets?
+If the person sounds distant it maybe that they headset isn’t working as it should or it’s poor quality.
+It’s worth checking to see if they use noise reduction headsets because the quality of the call will be much better.
 Can you hear other people talking in the background or tapping on keyboards?
-Many call centres use VOIP – are the calls routed on leased lines (the ‘rolls royce’ for voice connectivity) or are calls routed over a cheaper option like EFM (ethernet first mile).
+Many call centres use VOIP – are the calls routed on leased lines (the ‘rolls royce’ for voice connectivity)?
+Or the are calls routed over a cheaper option like EFM (ethernet first mile)?
 Not all VOIP is the same.
 Sometimes with cheaper VOIP voice and data are sharing the same ‘pipe’ so call at different times of day to listen for variations in quality.
-What you want is uncontended VOIP where the voice quality is never compromised.
+What you want is uncontended VOIP because the voice quality is never compromised.

 Overflow

-If the call centre team are all busy, what happens?
+What happens if the call centre team are all busy?
 Where do the overflow calls go?
 Are they held in a queue?
 Do the calls overflow to other people in the organisation such as sales and marketing?
 Do calls transfer to other people somewhere else, possibly outside of the UK?
-It’s best to check how this is managed.
+It’s best to check how this is managed because some companies give the impression they’re 24 hours but they actually work with an external partner out of hours.

 Message delivery

+Another crucial part of this Buyer’s guide to telephone answering .
 You will be given options, do you want your messages received by email or text or both?
 Do you receive your messages in real time or is there a ‘pulse’ in the system which means messages are sent every 15 minutes or 30 minutes?
 Is there a character limit on messages?
-Can you access your messages at any time via a secure web portal or app?
+Can you access your messages at any time via a secure web portal or app which is the perfect solution if you travel away?
 You might have a number of people in your company who could potentially receive calls, is there a limit on additional people?
-Can calls be transferred straight to you and what charges apply?
-These prices can often be buried in the small print.
+Can calls be transferred straight to your and what charges apply?
+These prices can often be buried in the small print so you end up paying more.

 Voicemail and out of hours